 Unlimited Call & SMS

-Most Americans’ mobile phones have a contract to their respective cellular companies.
+Most Americans’ mobile phones have a contract with their respective cellular companies.
 These mobile companies usually offer flat rates for texts and free minutes of calls.

 In WhatsApp, you can also use it for free.
 This is one of the reasons why most people in other countries use the app, it can save you money on texting or calling.
 But if you’re not connected to the internet, charges may apply.